 Our principal sources of liquidity are cash and cash equivalents (including deposits and current accounts of Tochka and Rocketbank customers as well as Qiwi Wallet balances), cash receivable from our SOVEST pay-by-installment card customers, cash receivable from agents, deposits issued to merchants and revenues generated from our operations.
+Rocketbank customer balances and deposits constitute a significant part of our cash and cash equivalents and as of December 31, 2019 amounted to RUB 11,735 million.
+In 2019, the Board of Directors requested management to investigate the potential for a partial or complete sale of Rocketbank.
+Given that we were not able to find a suitable buyer for Rocketbank, the Board of Directors has determined to wind-down Rocketbank operations.
+We anticipate that this process will be completed by the end of 2020.
+As a consequence of this winding-down, we anticipate that Rocketbank customer balances will significantly decrease throughout the year.

-Our balance of cash and cash equivalents as of December 31, 2018 was RUB 40,966 million compared to RUB 18,406 million as of December 31, 2017 and RUB 18,997 million as of December 31, 2016.
+Our balance of cash and cash equivalents as of December 31, 2019 was 42,101 million compared to RUB 40,966 million as of December 31, 2018 and RUB 18,406 million as of December 31, 2017.
 Cash and cash equivalents comprise predominantly of cash at banks and short-term deposits with an original maturity of three months or less.
-The significant increase in cash and cash equivalents throughout 2018 was caused primarily by the acquisition of Rocketbank and transfer of its customer accounts to Qiwi Bank as well as increase in accounts of Tochka customers and revenues generated from our operations.
+There was no significant changes in cash and cash equivalents throughout 2019.

-In 2017 the Company received a guarantee and secured it by a cash deposit of USD 2.5 million until July 31, 2019.
+In 2017 the Company received a guarantee and secured it by a cash deposit of USD 2.5 million until July 31, 2020.

 Our principal needs for liquidity have been, and will likely continue to be, customer accounts and amounts due to banks, payables to merchants, money remittances and e-wallets accounts payable, deposits received from agents and other working capital items, capital expenditures and acquisitions.
 We believe that our liquidity is sufficient to meet our current obligation as well as for financing our short- and midterm needs.
-Such needs may include, but are not limited to funding in full the growth of the credit portfolio of the SOVEST project in the event we are not able or willing to scale SOVEST on a multi-banking model.
-In such case we expect to fund the outstanding credit portfolio primarily by our accumulated cash and partly by the account balances and deposits of Tochka and Rocketbank customers.
-Shall our view in respect of Rocketbank and Tochka change or shall their ability to attract customers' funds deteriorate we may seek to raise additional liquidity (through the capital or debt markets or through bank financing) in order to fund the expansion of the SOVEST project or finance the developments of the SOVEST or Rocketbank projects as well as other potential projects.
+Such needs may include, but are not limited to funding the credit portfolio of the SOVEST as well as funding the expansion of our Factoring Plus project and corresponding factoring portfolio.
+We expect to fund the outstanding credit portfolio primarily by our accumulated cash and partly by the account balances and deposits of Tochka and Rocketbank clients as well as deposits of our agents.
+We expect to fund the outstanding factoring portfolio primarily by our accumulated cash, through credit lines that we get from other banks and potentially through debt markets.
+Shall our view in respect of our sources of liquidity change or shall our ability to attract customers' or agents' funds deteriorate we may seek to raise additional liquidity (through the capital or debt markets or through bank financing) in order to fund the abovementioned projects as well as fund or finance other potential projects that we may seek to develop in the future.

-As of December 31, 2018, customer accounts and amounts due to banks, payables to merchants, money remittances and e-wallets accounts payable, deposits received from agents, were RUB 43,457 million, compared to RUB 21,310 million as of December 31, 2017 and RUB 17,462 million as of December 31, 2016.
-The growth in customer accounts and amounts due to banks was primarily driven by the transfer of Rocketbank operations to Qiwi Bank and development of the Tochka multi-bank project.
-The increase in payables to merchants and deposits received from agents was primarily due to volume growth in our payment services business.
-The increase in money remittances and e-wallets accounts payable resulted from growth in the number of active Qiwi Wallets and our payment volumes.
+As of December 31, 2019, customer accounts and amounts due to banks, payables to merchants, money remittances and e-wallets accounts payable, deposits received from agents, were RUB 46,840 million, compared to RUB 43,457 million as of December 31, 2018 and RUB 21,310 million as of December 31, 2017.
+The increase mostly related to growth of customer accounts and amounts due to banks that was primarily driven by the growth of Rocketbank clients' balances.
+The total change in other items is insignificant.